-- 11. What lessons have you taken from (sport) that have helped you in your professional and person life away from the field/court/other surface?
+What lessons have you taken from track and field that have helped you in your professional and person life away from the track?

 Track and Field has always been a sport that teaches you goal setting, discipline, determination, stick-to-itiveness, fitness, teamwork, loss, etc., and those are lessons that have served me well as an entrepreneur.
 When I have been unsuccessful or struggling in my business life, those lessons have helped me regroup and review my preparation plan or walk through missteps etc., so I don't make the same mistake again.

-- 12. What advice do you have for younger athletes coming up in (sport)?
+What advice do you have for younger athletes coming up in track and field?

 3 words to describe your sports journey.
 Discuss why you chose those 3 words.